|

 Dropping back

-from onto the pier, another look at the beach area.
+from onto the pier, another view of the beach area.
 This gives

 you a better look at the Beer Garden on the right side of the